dotnet/docs/docs/architecture/grpc-for-wcf-developers/appendix.md

 ---
 title: Appendix - gRPC for WCF Developers
-description: Explanation of why distributed transactions are not supported in gRPC
+description: Discussion of distributed transactions and their implementation in modern microservices architectures
 author: markrendle
 ms.date: 09/02/2019
 ---